fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 ### 66. Establishment Address First Line
 **JSON Name:** `establishment_first_line`
 **Data Type and Size:** String (256)
-**Description of Field and Reason for Collection:** "First line (or street number) of the food business establishment address.
-Data entered by the food business operator user."
+**Description of Field and Reason for Collection:** This is a legacy field, it is still presented within the data standard for any legacy integrations.
+This field may be removed from the standard at a later date and should not be used within any new integrations.
+This field is currently a mirror of estabishment_address_line_1
 **Source of Data:** Data entered by the food business operator user.
 **Validation Rules:** Must be present.
 **Validation Implemented in RAFB:** ASCII String.